Theodore man pleads guilty for teen stabbing death in 2017 dirt pit brawl

 Southammavong entered a guilty plea in November 2021 and was sentenced for lesser charges including manslaughter.
 As part of the deal, Southammavong will serve two-and-a-half years in prison and five years probation on a 14-year sentence.
 Taylor’s family and friends have opposed the plea agreements and protested outside the courthouse during Southammavong’s November plea hearing.

-At the time, Mobile County District Attorney Ashley Rich defended Southammavong’s plea deal by explaining that the incident occurred after two groups of students from different high schools planned the fight and both sides carried weapons.
+At the time, Mobile County District Attorney Ashley Rich defended Southammavong’s plea deal, explaining the incident occurred after two groups of students from different high schools planned the fight and both sides carried weapons.

 “It was a very difficult decision, but we have to look at each case on an individual basis,” she told Lagniappe in November.
 “We have to look at the law.
 It was a very difficult decision and it wasn’t what the victim’s family wanted.”